nisharao321/exp2b/relative-humidity-of-assman-psychrometer-nitk/experiment/experiment-name.md

-## Relative humidity of Assman Psychrometer
+## Relative Humidity of Assman Psychrometer